oldcityws/SimpleTimer/README.md

 # SimpleTimer
 Barebones task timer that records tasks

+NEW: Separates TXT logs by YYYY-MM and YYYY-MM-DD
+2023: Converts decimal number to hours & minutes.
 Currently exports to a text file and creates <br>
 an entry into a SQLite unencrypted database.<br>
-NEW: Converts decimal number to hours & minutes.

 <b>Planned features in future releases:</b>
 1. Invoice Compiler